tarides/ocaml-platform-installer/README.md

 # OCaml Platform Installer

-> :bangbang: Disclaimer: This repository is very much a work in progress.
-Use at your own risk. :wrench:
+> :bangbang: Disclaimer: This repository is still in alpha.
+If you encounter any bugs, please report them. :wrench:

 The OCaml Platform represents the best way for developers, both new and old, to write software in OCaml.
 It combines the core OCaml compiler with a coherent set of tools, documentation, libraries and testing resources.